purpleidea/mgmt/DOCUMENTATION.md

 You can read the introductory blog post about this topic here:
 [https://ttboj.wordpress.com/2016/06/20/automatic-clustering-in-mgmt/](https://ttboj.wordpress.com/2016/06/20/automatic-clustering-in-mgmt/)

+###Remote ("agent-less") mode

+Remote mode is a special mode that lets you kick off mgmt runs on one or more remote machines which are only accessible via SSH.
+In this mode the initiating host connects over SSH, copies over the `mgmt` binary, opens an SSH tunnel, and runs the remote program while simultaneously passing the etcd traffic back through the tunnel so that the initiators etcd cluster can be used to exchange resource data.

+The interesting benefit of this architecture is that multiple hosts which can't connect directly use the initiator to pass the important traffic through to each other.
+Once the cluster has converged all the remote programs can shutdown leaving no residual agent.

+This mode can also be useful for bootstrapping a new host where you'd like to have the service run continuously and as part of an mgmt cluster normally.

+####Blog post

+An introductory blog post about this topic will follow soon.

 ##Usage and frequently asked questions
 (Send your questions as a patch to this FAQ!
 I'll review it, merge it, and respond by commit with the answer.)